 Q: Does the law of conservation of matter mean nothing ever disappears?

 A: It's an excellent approximation for most everyday chemical reactions.
-However, Einstein's equation E=mc² shows that mass and energy are interchangeable, especially in nuclear reactions.
+That said, Einstein's equation E=mc² shows that mass and energy are interchangeable, especially in nuclear reactions.

 -